hotrodorm/hotrod/README.md

 </query>
 ```

-This query becomes available in the persistence layer as the method:
+This query becomes available in the persistence layer as the bean method:

 ```java
 int initializeBatchProcess()